ori-sky/polar-space/designs/arenas.md

 ## dm_citadel94

-> Once a bustling hub of trade, research and exploration now lays abandoned and derelict after the Station AI went insane, killing everyone aboard.
+> Once a bustling hub of trade, research and exploration, Citadel 94 now lays abandoned and derelict after the Station AI went insane, killing everyone aboard.
 > Now it's a self contained indoor combat arena with all the trimmings.
 > A tight, claustrophobic and labyrinthine place, you never know what is around the next corner.
 > Corridors and hangars are littered with the remains of the once busy station.